Frequently Asked Questions

 What is the difference between Credit Recovery and Summer School?

-Credit Recovery is for students who had trouble completing a course and Summer School is for students who want to advance in their academic plan, desire to take AP courses, or explore electives outside of the normal school year.
+Credit Recovery is for students who had trouble completing a course while Summer School is for students who want to advance in their academic plan, wish to take AP courses, or explore electives outside of the normal school year.

 How are courses taught?

-As mentioned before, we are dedicated to finding out what works for the individual.
-Some individuals learn best in a seminar style setting, others learn best by taking online courses.
-Our goal is to try to work with your student by meeting them where they are at, and furthering their skills, while developing others.
-Gaging a style of mentoring will be discussed in the meeting between you, your family, and the head of school.
+We are dedicated to finding out what works for the individual.
+Some students learn best in a seminar style setting while others learn best by taking online courses.
+Our goal is to try to work with your student by meeting them where they are, further their current skills, and develop new skills.
+Gauging a style of mentoring will be discussed in a meeting with you, your family, and our head mentor John Muster.

-Our Summer Programs run from June 25th-August 10th, 2018.
-But because the Programs are all personalized, we look at the structure and the payment as being a weekly plan.
-Students are not required to stay for the entire 7 week program, but can stay for as long as it takes to complete the course.
-Some have choosen to stay for a week, others the entire length of the program, we have even had cases where students begin the first week, leave for some time, then return for the final week.
-It is a personalized program.
-The weekly plan will not affect your students performance or the structure of the course.
+Our Summer Programs run from Jun 25 - Aug 10.
+However, the programs are all personalized, so we will determine the structure and payment for your student as part of a weekly plan.
+Students are not required to stay for the entire seven week program, but they can stay for as long as it takes to complete the course.
+Courses have ranged from a single week to the entire length of the program depending on the student's needs.

 How long is a normal day?

-How much are the Summer Programs and do you have tution assistance or financial aid?
+How much are the Summer Programs, and do you have tuition assistance or financial aid?

-All of our Summer Programs are $600 per week.
-However, the $100 deposit you are required to pay upon signing up is applied to your first week of tuition.
-We offer variable tution for some families who exhibit financial need, however it is not guarnteed.
-This is apart of the conversation that will be had between the parent(s)/guardian(s) and the head of school.
+All Summer Programs are $600/week.
+However, the $100 deposit paid upon signing is applied to your first week of tuition.
+We offer variable tuition for some families who exhibit financial need, but it is not guaranteed.
+This will be part of the discussion with the parent/guardian and the head mentor.

-Why do I have to pay $100.00 dollars when signing up for the program?
+Why do I have to pay $100 when signing up for the program?

-We have a $100.00 non refundable placement fee for all of our Summer Programs, which reserves your students spot.
-We want to make sure that we are clear on the total enrollment for our programs and which courses we need to prepare.
-The $100.00 will be applied to your first week in the program.
-So instead of paying $600.00 for the first week, you will be paying $500.00
+WE have a $100 non-refundable placement fee for all Summer Programs to reserve your student's spot.
+This is to establish total enrollment for the programs and determine which courses need to be prepared.
+The $100 will be applied to your first week of the program.

 What is the process for signing up for one of the Summer Programs?

-If you are interested in any of our Programs, contact email@example.com to schedule a meeting time with the Head of School.
-After meeting with the head of school and determining whether or not our Programs are the right fit for you, your schedule, etc., you will be asked to fill out our application online or submit a hardcopy with the $100 non-refundable deposit.
-From there, you will have to fill out our Release Form packet.
-After, your child is ready for Summer!
+If you are interested in any of our programs, contact email@example.com to schedule a meeting time with the head mentor.
+After meeting with John and determining whether or not our program is right for you, you will be asked to fill out our application online or submit a hardcopy with the $100 deposit.
+From there, you will have to fill out our Release Form Packet.